Post Updated October 23rd, 2025

-Although some of our prayers are answered quickly, life quickly teaches us that patience is indeed a part of the process.
-When your children come and ask you for something they need or want sometimes the request is answered right away and sometimes they must wait.
+Although some of our prayers are answered quickly, life teaches us that patience is indeed a part of the process.
+When your children come and ask you for something they need or want sometimes the request is answered right away and sometimes, they must wait.
 The wait doesn’t change the level of your love for them, and it is the same with God, our heavenly Father.
 Here are 5 things I learnt to do while waiting on an answer from God.

 #1 Continue to Pray

 I know this one can be quite controversial because we are often told by well-meaning Christians to pray about it and leave it there.
 This means that once you pray about it there is no need to continue asking Him to fix, do, supply etc. I was so conscious of this as a young Christian, trying to remember not to ask God the same thing too many times, as if He would get annoyed at me for doing so.
-As I grew in my faith and read the story of The Persistent Widow (Luke 18:1-8) I understood that although God knows our needs because He is ‘All knowing’, He wants us to continue asking and seeking Him for the answers to our prayers.

 Prayer opens the communication between the Creator and the created.
 It is intimate time spent with God who delights in you (Psalm 147:11).
 Your persistence in continued prayer shows Him how much you trust and rely on Him for the answer, even an answer that is delayed.
 In Daniel 10, Daniel had been praying and fasting for 21 days regarding the end to the exile of God’s people.
 It was not until Daniel 10:12 that he was told that his prayer had been answered from the first day he prayed.

 Another example of persistent prayer comes to us from 1 Samuel where we are told about a barren woman named Hannah who desperately wanted a son.
 Although some may argue that the Bible never specifically states that she prayed persistently or more than once for a son, we can easily draw this conclusion.
 We are told that Elkanah her husband has two wives and year after year (1 Samuel 1:3) he went with his two wives from his town to worship and sacrifice to the Lord.
-Hannah was constantly taunted by Peninnah, the other wife, because she had no children.
-This taunting was taking an emotional toll on Hannah and in 1 Samuel 1:10 we are told, how in her deep anguish, she prayed to the Lord and made a vow to Him.
-1 Samuel 1:12 tells us that Hannah kept on praying to the Lord which is our first indication of her persistence in prayer.
-1 Samuel 1:13 tells us how she prayed, in her heart, although her lips were moving.
-This indicates to me that Hannah had an intimate relationship with God because she knew that even though her words were not heard by man, God who knows the hearts of mankind, heard her prayer.
-Her persistence pays off and in 1 Samuel 1:20 we are told that Hannah’s prayer is fully answered.

 #2 Study God’s Word

 If you are able to find a quiet place to read your Bible, practice saying some of the scriptures out loud.
 This will help you to hear the word (Romans 10:17) and retain it.
 I like to look up the definitions of words when I am studying, even the ones I think I know.
 When you see the actual definition of a word it further drives home the meaning and how it applies to your request of God.
-This is soo much easier to do nowadays with smart phones where you have the option to complete a web search of the word by simply highlighting the word and selecting ‘websearch’.
-I also like to read the passage using several versions of the Bible which helps tremendously in understanding what you are reading.

 2 Timothy 2:15-22 admonishes us to study the word not only for the benefit of ourselves but so that we can also correctly teach it to others.
 This brings me to my third point.